alintulu/LilSebastian/README.md

   - The json file [input/plants.json](https://github.com/alintulu/LilSebastian/blob/master/input/plants.json) contains the names and ids of the CITES listed plants we would like to find further information on
   - The python file [crawler/final_crawler.py](https://github.com/alintulu/LilSebastian/blob/master/crawler/final_crawler.py) is my final version of the crawler I use to scrape with
-  - Run it by being in the folder `crawler` an type into the terminal
+  - Run it by being in the folder `crawler` an type into the terminal (requirements are found below)

   ```
   python final_crawler.py